Are you looking for powerful public speaking tips to improve your presentation skills?

-If you keep doing this with each of the words you will soon see that it changes the entire meaning of the sentence.
+If you keep doing this with each of the words, you will soon see that it changes the entire meaning of the sentence.

 Public Speaking Tip #2: Tell Stories

-The second of our best public speaking tips, and one of the most important is this...
+The second of our best public speaking tips and one of the most important is this...

 Why do they do this?
 It's pretty simple.
 It's because it actually works.

 The great thing about stories is they're visual, they're emotional, and they're much more powerful than just facts and figures alone.

-It's kind of like people go into a trance-like state or something, and they start to enjoy themselves, and they are certainly way more focused on what you have to say.
+It's like people go into a trance-like state, and they start to enjoy themselves, and they are certainly way more focused on what you have to say.

-If you've ever told a story to a young child before, you'll know that as soon as you finish the story the kids says, "tell it again", "say it again", "I want to hear the story again!"
+If you've ever told a story to a young child before, you'll know that as soon as you finish the story the kids say, "Tell it again", "Say it again", or "I want to hear the story again!"

 They're inside the story imagining that it's happening either to you right now, or that you're witnessing it right now.

-Now, when you relive a story as opposed to remember it, something quite magical happens in the room.
+Now, when you relive a story as opposed to remembering it, something quite magical happens in the room.

 Here's the cool thing.
-When you actually relive a story your audience will actually feel like it's happening to them right now as well.
+When you actually relive a story, your audience will actually feel like it's happening to them right now as well.